SanirSubedi/Building-Library-Database/README.md

 ## 📘 3.
 Normalization

 To ensure **data consistency** and **minimal redundancy**, the database is normalized up to **Third Normal Form (3NF)**.
+Normalization is a process of organizing data or behavior to make it more standard or regular.
+In databases, it involves structuring data to reduce redundancy and improve integrity by breaking it into smaller tables with relationships

 ### **1NF – First Normal Form**
 - All attributes contain **atomic values**.